Ipuch/OnDynamicsForSomersaults/README.md

  ![MillerKinogram](doc/kinogram.png)
 # Introduction
-This repository contains the source code for a submitted article.
-It investigates the effect of equations of motion and optimal control problems formulations (explicit and implicit) to solve trampoline Miller optimal control problems with direct multiple shooting.
+This repository contains the source code for an accepted article in Mechanism and Machine Theory.
+It investigates the effect of
+equations of motion and optimal control problems formulations (explicit and implicit) to solve trampoline Miller optimal control problems with direct multiple shooting.